What! There Are TWO Love Stories in Agra?

 The columned protrusion that we saw was where Shah Jahan supposedly liked to be.
 From there he could look towards the Yamuna river, upon the tomb of his beloved wife.

 My driver also pointed out a smaller piece next to it, which was supposed to be where the Taj Mahal’s architect was imprisoned.
-He too, was allowed to look upon his life’s greatest achievement during his incarceration (note: there is no actual historical evidence for this).
+Legend has it, so that he could not design another building to rival the Taj Mahal.
+He too, was allowed to look upon his life’s greatest achievement during his lifelong incarceration (note: there is no actual historical evidence for this).

 If you do choose to go to Agra Fort, the entrance fee is 500 Rs. for foreigners.